 Tongue depressors – Tongue depressors are wonderful for creating quick formative checks.
 Even something as simple as putting yes/no or green/red on opposite sides of the depressor can give you an efficient way to formatively check understanding during a whole-class activity or lesson.
 I also love using them to hold literature grab and gab cards.
 With extra time for small groups or at the end of class, you can pull them out and have students talk about a whole-class text or independent reading book.

 Sanitizing wipes & hand sanitizer – These are #musthaves.
-Definitely train your students how often and when to use sanitizing wipes and hand sanitizer.
+Like several of the items in this post, I don’t think teachers should have to purchase them out of pocket.
+Ask if your building supplies wipes and hand sanitizer before spending any money.
+If they don’t, I would prioritize finding some.
+Definitely train your students how often and when to use sanitizing wipes and hand sanitizer so they are not wasted.
 Before sitting down in their desk at the beginning of the period?
 Wipe down desks and tables at the end?
 Build cleanliness into your routines.

 These are items that are often pricier, but if you are able to get your hands on them, they can add some enjoyment to your days in the classroom.